WilliamWFLee/python-template/README.rst

 - `isort`_
 - `Hound`_

+This template assumes you will use `Poetry`_ for managing your dependencies, so includes configuration in `pyproject.toml` for Poetry and `poetry.toml` that configures virtualenvs to be created in the project directory.

 isort and flake8 are configured to be compatible with Black formatting standards.

 The ``.gitignore`` is configured for Python, based on the ``.gitignore`` `template on GitHub <https://raw.githubusercontent.com/github/gitignore/main/Python.gitignore>`__, plus additional rules ignoring VS Code and IntelliJ IDEA project-specific configuration directories.